DIAGNijmegen/website-content/content/pages/projects/MD_drug_repurposing.md

 | Nicotine             |    0.985    |    1444    |
 | Oxygen               |    0.984    |     967    |

-Below, the predicted probability for each drug in the generic ranking is plotted againt the probability predicted in this experiment.
-As can be seen, probabilities are more similar at the top and bottom than they are inbetween.
+Below, the predicted probability for each drug in the generic ranking is plotted against the probability predicted in this experiment.
+As can be seen, probabilities are more similar at the top and bottom than they are in between.
 These drugs are analysed in detail in the thesis.

 ![image]({{ IMGURL }}/images/projects/blood-differences.png)

 ### Extending DRKG with DM1 related symptoms and associated genes

 In the second experiment, DRKG was extended with knowledge on DM1-related symptoms and associated genes.
-The ranking and probabilities per drug showed substantially more different to the generic ranking compared to the gene-expression experiments as also shown in the scatter plot below.
+The ranking and probabilities per drug showed substantially more different from the generic ranking compared to the gene-expression experiments as also shown in the scatter plot below.
 2 drugs are overlapping with the generic ranking. **Phenytoin** and **Colchicine** are interesting predictions.
 Phenytoin is used for the treatment of Myotonia, which is a symptom of DM1.
 Colchicine showed efficacy in [previous research](https://www.pnas.org/doi/abs/10.1073/pnas.1901893116).
-Again, for all other drugs no direct link to DM1 or one of its symptoms was found.
+Again, for all other drugs, no direct link to DM1 or one of its symptoms was found.

 | Drug name            | Probability | Out-degree |
 |----------------------|:-----------:|:----------:|